Ramcharanmaram21k/healthcare-app/README.md

 # Healthcare Appointment Booking App

-This project is a single-page application for booking appointments with top healthcare professionals.
+This project is a single-page application for booking appointments with healthcare professionals.
+Users can browse a list of doctors, view detailed profiles, and book appointments through a simple form.

 ### Live Project Link
 [View Live Project](https://healthcare-app-blue.vercel.app/)